What’s A Khipu?

 I think of khipu as an ancient form of “spreadsheet”, made from woven cord.
 That’s an intentional metaphor - a spreadsheet both calculates (expected) and communicates (unexpected).
 Most modern khipu scholars agree that khipus serve both purposes, but beyond that, much disagreement exists.
 Our ability to “read” a khipu has been lost, and khipus remain one of the few remaining ancient communication mediums that remain enigmatic … awaiting full decipherment … Let’s dig in.

 Inkan’s were a people constantly on the go.
-The classic IBM worker of today (IBM, the joke goes, is short for I’ve Been Moved), would commiserate with a classic Inkan who was always moving around as the Inka rulers sought to expand and control the empire.
-Consequently life had to be mobile - communication was done by runners, known as chaskis, who could run from camp to camp with their lightweight khipus.
-What was the best available medium to run with information?
+The classic 20th century IBM employee (IBM, the joke went, was short for I’ve Been Moved), would commiserate with a classic Inkan who was always moving around as the Inka rulers sought to expand and control the empire.
+Consequently life had to be mobile - communication was done by runners, known as chaskis, who could run from camp to camp, carrying information.
+What was the best available medium to carry information while running?
 Cloth.

 Cloth was viewed as a sacred object - and gifts of cloth, funerals with cloth, etc. show just how much the Inkas’ valued cloth.
 We forget in this mechanical age how much work goes into a square foot of cloth - the picking of the cotton, or the shearing of the llama, the carding, the spinning, the dying, the weaving.
 If you’re acquainted with an expert weaver, ask them about Peruvian weaving.
 Although weaving has been invented 6 times in ancient cultures on different continents, modern weavers marvel at the sophistication, above all, of Peruvian weaving.
 These are a people, who “got” cloth.